aDhiTthYAN/Multiple-Disease-Prediction-using-ML/README.md

 - **NumPy**: For numerical operations.
 - **Scikit-learn**: For machine learning models, preprocessing, and evaluation.
 - **Imbalanced-learn**: For handling class imbalance using SMOTE.
-- **Streamlit**: For the web-based user interface.
+- **Streamlit**: For building the web-based user interface.
 - **Seaborn/Matplotlib**: For data visualization.

 ## Installation

 ### Requirements

-To run the application locally, you must have Python 3.7+ installed along with the following packages:
+To run the application locally, ensure Python 3.7+ is installed along with the following libraries:
 - pandas
 - numpy
 - scikit-learn